mattermost/docs/source/administration/incident-response-application.rst

 3. Enable the plugin from the **Installed Plugins** list.

 4. Use `one of these sample app workflows <// TODO Add a link>`_ to try the app.
-To upload these workflows to your instance:
+To upload these workflows to your Mattermost server:

  - save the app workflow schema to a JSON file
  - go to any Mattermost channel and post ``/workflow edit`` to open the workflow editor